-Herewith a sequence of poems from Steven Heighton‘s book Patient Frame, published earlier this year.
+Herewith a sequence of poems from Steven Heighton‘s book Patient Frame.
 Numéro Cinq readers will (or may not) recall Steven from two earlier appearances on these pages (here and here).
-He is an old friend of mine, a hurting hockey player, father of a daughter, and he published a book of poems and a novel this year, which is more than I have (probably you, too).
-He sent me “A Strange Fashion of Forsaking…” months ago for fun and it’s been biting at the back of my brain ever since, not the least because he refashions Horace after Thomas Wyatt, one of my favourite poets (I use the poem “They Flee from Me” in my essay “The Drama of Grammar”).
+He is an old friend, a hurting hockey player, father of a daughter, and he published a book of poems and a novel this year, which is more than I have (probably you, too).
+He sent me “A Strange Fashion of Forsaking…” months ago for fun and it’s been biting at the back of my brain ever since, not the least because he refashions Horace after Thomas Wyatt, one of my favourite poets.
 I leave it to Steven to introduce Horace and these translations—which he prefers to call “approximations”—in his own words.

 Horace, or Quintus Horatius Flaccus, was a Roman poet.
 During his lifetime (65 BCE – 8 BCE) he served briefly as a military officer, as a functionary in the Roman treasury, and as a writer, producing satires, epodes, epistles, literary criticism, and poems.
 He was a highly versatile poet, both formally and thematically; his Odes comprise work ranging from personal lyrics to moralistic verse, and from private, occasional poems to public, ceremonial verse.
 Horace’s words survive not only in Classics departments and in translation (David Ferry’s The Odes of Horace is deservedly respected and widely read), but in common parlance: the phrase carpe diem comes from one of his poems.